THU-luvision/OccuSeg/README.md

 python prepare_data.py
 ```

-This will generate pths at `scannet_data/instance/`, divided into train/val/test.
+This will generate pths at `scannet_data/instance/`.
+Then divide into train/val/test.

-We use a `full_train` data split to train the final model, which is described in `examples/ScanNet/datasets/full_train.txt` and `examples/ScanNet/datasets/full_val.txt`, showing the files in folder `scannet_data/instance/full_train` and `scannet_data/instance/full_val` respectively.
+We use a `full_train` data split to train the final model for benchmark, which is described in `examples/ScanNet/datasets/full_train.txt` and `examples/ScanNet/datasets/full_val.txt`, showing the files in folder `scannet_data/instance/full_train` and `scannet_data/instance/full_val` respectively.

-After this step, the `scannet_data` should look like this:
+After this step, the `scannet_data` folder should look like this:
 ```
 scannet_data
 |---- instance